idmken/idmken.github.io/blogs/blogs.md

 # Blogs

-Articles or blog posts where I've written material.
+Articles or blog posts where I'm a lead or co-author.
 Reproduced here with source location.

 | Title | Topic | Date | Published Link | Local Link |
 | ----- | -------- | ---- | ------- | ----- |